MKTG 477: Internet Marketing Practicum

 - Accepted students will be granted an override to register for MKTG 477 during the fall undergraduate pre-registration period.
 All other students will be placed on a wait list.

-- If accepted students do not register by November 1, 2015, they will lose their opportunity for a seat in the course.
+- If accepted students do not register during the pre-registration period, they will lose their opportunity for a seat in the course.
 Overrides will be removed and given to students on the MKTG 477 wait list.